QsingularityAi/FACIAL-RECOGNITION-APP/README.md

 2. Open your browser and navigate to `http://localhost:3000` (or the port specified in your console output).

+## Using the Application

+- **Face Recognition**: Click "Choose Files" to select two images for comparison.
+Then click "Compare Faces" to see the similarity score.
+- **Liveness Detection**: Choose an image and click "Check Liveness" to determine if it's a live person or not.
+- **Emotion Recognition**: Select an image and click "Analyze Emotion" to detect the emotional expression.

 ## Building for Production

 To create a production build: